Hugo Calderano: 2014–2016

 At the age of 18, Calderano made his first Olympic appearance, obtaining bronze at the 2014 Youth Olympic Games in Nanjing, China.
 He was also a silver medalist in the ITTF Grand Finals under-21 tournament, Japan Open under-21 Champion, Brazilian Adult Singles Champion and Latin American Adult Champion.

 From 2014 to 2021, Hugo played for the Ochsenhausen team, in the first division of the German Bundesliga.

 In 2015, he won two gold medals at the Pan American Games, in the individual and team events.
 He was also a Latin American individual and team champion, and a silver medalist in the Qatar Open doubles tournament.
 He participated in the 2015 World Table Tennis Championships, losing in the 2nd round.

 In 2016, Calderano was Latin American Champion in individual and team competitions; Champion of the Latin American Table Tennis Cup, in Guatemala; Kuwait Open under-21 champion; Austrian Open singles silver medal and Swedish Open doubles tournament champion.
-In October 2016, Calderano, 31st in the world rankings, lost in the round of 16 of the World Cup, in Saarbrücken, Germany, 4–0 (11/8, 11/5, 11/6 and 11/7) for the Chinese Xu Xin, third in the classification.
+In October 2016, Calderano, 31st in the world rankings, lost in the round of 16 of the World Cup, in Saarbrücken, Germany, 4–0 (11/8, 11/5, 11/6 and 11/7) to the Chinese Xu Xin, third in the classification.
 It was the second most important event of the season, behind only the Olympics.